 Cervical cancer and HPV

 Although HPV is common, most women with HPV will not develop cervical cancer.
 In most cases, HPV clears naturally from the body within one to two years, and doesn’t require treatment.
 Sometimes, the virus persists in the cervical cells and causes cell damage.
 If these changes are left undetected and untreated, the risk of developing cervical cancer increases.
+The newly introduced Cervical Screening Test detects HPV and is expected to protect up to 30% more people from cervical cancer.

-Cervical cancer and the Pap test
+Cervical cancer and the Cervical Screening Test

 Usually, cervical cancer grows slowly, but sometimes it can develop and spread quickly.
 Cervical cancer is one of the cancers that can occur in young women.